What benefits will my school get from taking part?

-- The opportunity to tell us about your school and to be a part of a study that directly influences policy making in England, Scotland, Wales and Northern Ireland.
+- The opportunity to tell us about your school and to be a part of a study that directly influences policy making in Scotland,.

 - The opportunity for pupils to take part in an important global study.

-- The chance for your pupils to practice assessment skills in a study for which no preparation is required.
+- The chance for your pupils to practise assessment skills in a study for which no preparation is required.